leob03/human_motion_forecasting/README.md

 # Objective

-**With a simple RGB-D Camera predict the future motion of a human in a Smart Manufacturing Workspace of to ensure safety in the human-robot interactions.**
+**With a simple RGB-D Camera predict the future motion of a human in a Smart Manufacturing workspace of to ensure safety in human-robot interactions.**

 # Recap